bbaldino/parsely/Notes.md

 built-in buf doesn't provide anything that could be used with it, which makes me think putting it in parsely might not make sense.
 This use case _could_ have used the custom reader attribute, maybe?

+### Using ParselyRead/ParselyWrite with types other than BitBuf/BitBufMut

+For things like RTP parsing, we don't want to use the BitBuf/BitBufMut abstractions because they limit the efficiency we can get when we use Bits/BitsMut directly.
+It would be nice to be able to leverage ParselyRead/ParselyWrite for other types as well: i.e. manually implementing it for the RTP packet types.
+The problem is that the trait bound (BitBuf/BitBufMut) is built into the trait, so we can't really do that.
+I looked at changing the "buffer" type to be an associated type, but that has a couple problems:

+* We can't do `type Buf = impl BitBuf` or `type Buf = dyn BitBUf` so we lose the ability to say "some BitBuf type".
+We _could_ add another layer of indirection here, but that's a bit of a bummer.
+* Supporting multiple buffer types also makes me think that it'd be nice to be able to provide different/optimized read/write impls for different types (e.g. one for BitBuf and another when we know it's a Bits specifically or something)

+--> look into a refactoring of the read/write traits to accomplish this